karekezilionel/alu-AirBnB_clone/web_static/README.md

 ### Airbnb Clone

 #### Description
-> This is one phase of the Airbnb Clone: the HTML and CSS part.
-The Images
+This stage of the AirBnB Clone covers the HTML and CSS implementation.

-> folder holds icons for the site (e.g. logo, bathroom icons, bedroom icons,
-> guest icons).
-The Styles folder holds CSS styling files.
-The largest numbered
-> style file of each category (e.g. common, footer, header, places) is most
-> relevant to the finished product.
-The highlest numbered index.html file is
-> likewise the most relevant to the finished product.
+The Images folder contains the visual assets used across the project, such as the site logo and icons for features like bathrooms, bedrooms, and guests.

+The Styles folder contains the CSS files responsible for page design and layout.
+Within each category (common, footer, header, places), the file with the largest version number shows the most complete and refined styling.

+The index.html files are numbered to reflect progress, with the highest-numbered file representing the most finalized version of the interface for this phase.

 ![M](https://i.imgur.com/ujItUkN.png)